jitinnair1/hello-again-phasefield/README.md

 # About
-This repo has simple implementations of classical diffusion equation and spinodal decomposition in C solving which are usually the first steps of getting started with Phasefield modelling as well.

-For examples implemented in MATLAB, [check out this repo](https://github.com/jitinnair1/hello-phasefield)
+This repo has simple implementations of classical diffusion equation and spinodal decomposition solvers in C. For examples implemented in MATLAB, [check out this repo](https://github.com/jitinnair1/hello-phasefield)

 I have learned a lot looking at other people's code.
 I am posting my code here so that somebody starting out could use this as a template to build upon or to tinker around to understand what is happening.

 # Build and Use Instructions
-Use the following commands in you terminal:
+Use the following commands in your terminal:

 ```bash
 git clone git@github.com:jitinnair1/hello-again-phasefield.git
 cd hello-again-phasefield && mkdir build && cd build